mahuti/set49mode/readme.md

 If you want to use one of the other GGG products, you will need to change the product id.
 GPWiz49 has a product code of 0x0007, other versions may differ.

-3. You will also need to add a UDEV rule so that this app can be run without ROOT privileges
+3. Add a the included UDEV rule file to the `/etc/udev/rules.d` folder so that this app can be run without ROOT privileges After adding that UDEV rule, Reload UDEV

-        sudo pico /etc/udev/rules.d/50-set49mode.rules

-Add this:

-        ACTION=='add', SUBSYSTEMS=='usb', ATTRS{idVendor}=='fafa', ATTRS{idProduct}=='0007', MODE:='666'

-After saving and closing the UDEV rule, Reload UDEV

         sudo udevadm control --reload